*The original date of this post was April 13, 2020…enjoy.

 Yesterday (Easter Sunday) I got outside for a run.
 As I was running a little butterfly flitted in front of my face….it was a white one, very common right?

-Later that evening I sat on my couch and opened up my computer…I open facebook and this is the first thing I see.
+Later that evening I sat on my couch and opened up my laptop… and this is the first thing I see.
 (Press play).

-A swarm of blue butterflies.
+A National Geographic ad with a swarm of blue butterflies!

 Sweet Uncle Joe who was Aunt Carol’s husband, passed in 2010 and he loved birds.